zhemeng/ISL/README.md

 # ISL
-An Introduction to Statistical Learning
+Reading Notes of 'An Introduction to Statistical Learning'